rafiandria23/wegowhere-frontend-test/README.md

 ## Environment

-Environment variables are available in `.env.template` file.
+Environment variables are available in `.env.example` file inside each app.

 ## Installation